Janice-M/pembetatu/README.md

 #### By **Janice Mukenyi  Muia**
 ## Description
 Pembetatu is a web application that will help us know whether a triangle is isosceles, equilateral, scalene or NOT a triangle at all.
+##Bdd
+BDD(Behavior Driven Development) focuses on users being able to identify the kind of triangle they have.

+This requires users to input various lengths , submit and wait for result.

 ## Setup/Installation Requirements